What are neonatal reflexes?

-A reflex is an action that is a response to a stimulus and that occurs without conscious thought.
-Examples of adult reflexes include pulling your hand away from a hot stove, and jerking your lower leg when your kneecap is tapped.
+A reflex is a response to a stimulus and that occurs without conscious thought.
+Examples of adult reflexes include pulling your hand away from a hot stove and jerking your lower leg when the area below your kneecap is tapped.

 Babies are born with a unique set of reflexes that can tell a physician about their health and development.
-As soon as within the first minutes after birth, nurses and doctors assess these reflexes to determine a baby’s gestational age.
+Within the first minutes after birth, nurses and doctors assess these reflexes.

-Some reflexes are present in infancy and last into adulthood.
+Some reflexes from infancy last into adulthood.
 These include the gag reflex, which causes gagging when the throat is stimulated.
-However, other reflexes are unique to infants.
-Infants typically grow out of these reflexes within a few months of development.
+However, other reflexes are unique to infants, and they typically grow out of these reflexes within a few months of birth.
 These reflexes include: